hindux/hindux.github.io/_posts/2020-06-02-termux-basic-navigation.md

 /data/data/com.termux/files
 ```
 #### What's next
-The next tutorial will be mire on navigation.
+The next tutorial will be more on navigation.